thecatfather/DVPtask/README.md

 Task1 has been completed while task2 needs a little bit of work.

 I have tried 2 methods for Task1:
-  1) Utilizes the colorthief library for getting dominant colors (14/15 blue correct, 13/14 yellow correct)
+  1) Utilizes the colorthief library for getting dominant colors.
+(14/15 blue correct, 13/14 yellow correct)
   2) Uses HSV values and range of blue colors to get mask.
 (13/15 blue correct, 12/14 yellow correct)

 To run